“how sad and bad and mad it was – but then, how it was sweet” – Robert Browning

 Today marks one year exactly since I clicked “publish” for the first time.
 What a year it has been!
 Even though I would like to say something cliche, about how I never thought I’d end up where I am now…the truth is, this is exactly where I hoped to be!
 And I’d like to say that I thought this blogging journey was impossible (well, some days definitely felt like it), but the truth is, I knew becoming a blogger was completely possible.
 I just needed to pour some passion, commitment, and love into this little corner.
 I also said many prayers while sorting through the mechanics of design, if we are being completely honest here! haha My husband’s support is the clincher on what made this all possible, or anything really.

 I contemplated what I could do to celebrate this hallmark blogiversary post.
 I thought about doing a 7-day streak of posts, in honor of my first 30 days of blogging, which were 30 consecutive posts.
-But that was really really tough and I never intend to streak-post again. haha So instead I think it would be better for me to make this post and “gloat and goals” post.
+But that was really really tough and I never intend to streak-post again. haha So instead I think it would be better for me to make this post a “gloat and goals” post.
 I would like to celebrate the journey this blog has taken over the year, and also set out some goals for the future year.

 Just as a disclaimer, I get pretty in-detail about my thought-process behind the blog.
 I wasn’t sure if it was a good idea to go raw here, but I decided for the sake of brutal honesty, the more transparent I am the better.
 Besides, how will I be able to chart my progress next year if I am vague about what went on this past year?